RalphAS/PseudospectraView.jl/README.md

 # Introduction

-PseudospectraQML is a Julia/Qt GUI for analyzing nonsymmetric matrices by displaying eigenvalues and pseudospectra, along with related properties.
+PseudospectraQML implements a Julia/Qt GUI for analyzing nonsymmetric matrices by displaying eigenvalues and pseudospectra, along with related properties.
 It is largely based on the famous [EigTool](http://www.cs.ox.ac.uk/pseudospectra/eigtool/) from Oxford.